1. Configuration

 -

-Jump to another node: You can directly jump to a specified node when the Global Node is finished.
+Jump to another node: After ending a global node, directly jump to a specified node.

-Return to the previous node: When ending the "global node", directly return to the previous node to continue the previous conversation.
+Return to the previous node: After ending a global node, return to the previous node to continue the prior conversation.

 -